Fair Debt Collection

 If you use credit cards, owe money on a personal loan, or pay on a home mortgage, you are a “debtor.”
 If you fall behind in repaying your creditors, or an error is made on your accounts, a “debt collector” may contact you.
 In either situation, the Fair Debt Collection Practices Act requires that debt collectors treat you fairly.
 It also prohibits certain methods of debt collection.
 But the law does not erase any legitimate debt you owe.
 Here is some more information about your rights with collection agencies.
-For more information, see our extensive article on The Debt Collection and Debt Buying Industry.
+For more information, see our Guide to Debt Buyers and Debt Collection.

 Frequently Asked Questions about Debt Collection

 Here are some of the most common questions about debt collection practices and your rights.

 A: Personal, family and household debts.
 This includes money owed for the purchase of an automobile, for medical care or for charge accounts.

 A: Those who regularly pursue the collection of debts owed to others.
 This includes attorneys who collect debts on a regular basis.

 Q: How may debt collectors legally contact me?

 A: In person, by mail, telephone, telegram or fax.
 However, debt collectors may not contact you at inconvenient times or places, such as before 8 a.m. or after 9 p.m.—unless you agree.
 Also, collectors cannot contact you at work if they know your employer disapproves.

 Q: Can I stop debt collectors from contacting me?

 A: Yes—by writing a letter and telling them to stop.
 Once the collectors receive your letter, they may not contact you again.
 But they can notify you of some specific action intended by the debt collectors or creditors.